Loading Events

 This presentation reflects on a qualitative research project exploring media representations of stuttering.
 Five group interviews were conducted with 24 participants: primarily adults who stutter, but also clinicians and family members.
 These conversations created a space for reflection on lived experiences, desires, and discomforts related to how stuttering is portrayed in the media.

-Participants were invited to imagine what fair and meaningful media representations of stuttering could look like—to reflect on the social and relational dynamics surrounding a character who stutters, and the impact such a portrayal might have on their own experiences or public perception.
+Participants were invited to imagine what fair and meaningful media representations of stuttering could look like.
+They were also encouraged to reflect on the social and relational dynamics surrounding a character who stutters, and to consider the impact such a portrayal might have on their own experiences or on public perception.
 Throughout the discussions, tensions emerged between visibility and stigma, realism and dramatization, highlighting the complexity of representing dysfluency in a way that is both authentic and liberating.

 About the Presenter